zellij-org/awesome-zellij/README.md

 # awesome-zellij

- A list of awesome resources for zellij
+A list of resources for zellij plugins, tutorials, and configuration settings.